Podcasts for Leaders

 The National Veterans Foundation offers this quick list of resources for veterans, ranging from help with benefits to employment opportunities to mental health.

-Building a high-performing team aligned with a shared vision takes time, deliberate effort, and a little bit of luck.
-But what if you could take the express lane and ensure your team is up and running cohesively from the start?
+Building a cohesive leader team takes time, deliberate effort, and a little bit of luck.
+But what if you could take the express lane?